Endava/cats/docs/commands-and-arguments/arguments.md

 cats --contract=my.yml --server=https://locathost:8080 --checkHeaders
 ```

-This will run CATS against `http://localhost:8080` using `my.yml` as an API spec and will only run the HTTP headers `Fuzzers`.
+This will run CATS against `http://localhost:8080` using `my.yml` as an API spec and will only run the HTTP headers Fuzzers.